Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in noncentrosymmetric magnets

 The experimental discovery of the iSGE-induced SOT was reported in a (Ga,Mn)As sample whose image is shown Fig.~\ref{fig_iSGE-SOT-GaMnAs-1}(a) \cite{Chernyshov2009,Endo2010}.
 The experiment demonstrated not only the presence of the iSGE effective field of the expected Dresselhaus symmetry for the strained (Ga,Mn)As epilayer, but also demonstrated that iSGE was sufficiently strong to reversibly switch the direction of magnetization.
 Data in Fig.~\ref{fig_iSGE-SOT-GaMnAs-1}(b) were taken at external magnetic field magnitude and angle fixed close to the switching point between the [010] and [100] easy-axes.
 The measured transverse AMR, used for the electrical readout, forms a hysteresis loop as the writing iSGE current is swept between $\pm1$~mA.
 The loop corresponds to the electrical switching between the [010] and [100] easy-axes.
 Here 100~ms current pulses of a 1~mA amplitude and alternating polarity were sufficient to permanently rotate the direction of magnetization, as highlighted in Fig.~\ref{fig_iSGE-SOT-GaMnAs-1}(c).

 A detailed analysis of the magnitude and symmetry of iSGE effective fields in (Ga,Mn)As was performed by employing an all-electrical ST-FMR technique, sketched in Fig.~\ref{fig_iSGE-SOT-GaMnAs-2}(a) \cite{Fang2011,Kurebayashi2014} and presented in Subsection \ref{MML:STFMR}.
 Here an electric current oscillating at microwave frequencies is used to create an oscillating effective SOT field in the magnetic material being probed, which makes it possible to characterize individual nanoscale samples with uniform magnetization profiles \cite{Fang2011}.
 For detection, a frequency mixing effect based on the AMR was used.
 When magnetization precession is driven, there is a time-dependent change $\Delta R(t)$ in longitudinal resistance from the equilibrium value $R$ (owing to the AMR).
-The resistance oscillates with the same frequency as the microwave current, thus causing frequency mixing, and a directly measurable d.c. voltage $V_{dc}$ is generated.
+The resistance oscillates with the same frequency as the microwave current, thus causing frequency mixing, and a directly measurable dc voltage $V_{dc}$ is generated.
 This voltage provides a probe of the amplitude and phase of magnetization precession with respect to the microwave current.

 The FMR vector magnetometry on the driving SOT fields revealed a dominant Dresselhaus and a weaker Rashba contribution [Fig.~\ref{fig_iSGE-SOT-GaMnAs-2}(a)] \cite{Fang2011}.
-By separating the symmetric and antisymmetric parts of the mixing $V_{dc}$ signal [Fig.~\ref{fig_iSGE-SOT-GaMnAs-2}(b)] it was possible to identify both the FL and the DL SOT components \cite{Kurebayashi2014}.
-It was shown that the DL SOT plays a comparably important role in driving the magnetization dynamics in (Ga,Mn)As as the FL SOT [Figs.~\ref{fig_iSGE-SOT-GaMnAs-2}(c,d)].
+By separating the symmetric and antisymmetric parts of the mixing $V_{dc}$ signal [Fig.~\ref{fig_iSGE-SOT-GaMnAs-2}(b)], it was possible to identify both the field-like and the damping-like SOT components \cite{Kurebayashi2014}.
+It was shown that the damping-like SOT plays a comparably important role in driving the magnetization dynamics in (Ga,Mn)As as the field-like SOT [Figs.~\ref{fig_iSGE-SOT-GaMnAs-2}(c,d)].